 “Schedule Planner” replaced “Schedule Builder” helps you create a semester schedule based on your class preferences and scheduling conflicts.

-- In September 2016, “Academic Progress Report” (APR) will allow you and your advisor to determine your progress towards degree.
+- The “Academic Progress Report” (APR) will allow you and your advisor to determine your progress towards degree.

 Check your enrollment and waitlist status on the CalCentral “Dashboard.”